 And what best practices are there to follow?

-2020 may well turn out to be the year of the pivot.
+2020 turned out to be the year of the pivot.

-As budgets are slashed, VC funds dry up, and consumers and businesses all across the globe assess their spending habits, the growth markets we’ve all been used to of late have taken a pummelling.
+As budgets were slashed, VC funds dried up, and consumers and businesses all across the globe assessed their spending habits, the growth markets we’d all been used to took a pummelling.

-And that has meant some serious changes for both the well-known brands and the growing scaleups.
+And that meant some serious changes for both the well-known brands and the growing scaleups.

-Take Airbnb as one of the most famous examples from the previous few months.
+Take Airbnb as one of the most famous examples.

 A travel-based company that saw its revenues drop by $1BN and its workforce slashed by 25%, Brian Chesky, CEO and Co-Founder of Airbnb, led a huge realignment effort for the company.